I am super excited today to share with you my DIY Chilly The Snowman Christmas Ornament. You can make your own with my easy tutorial!

 Use a black magic marker to color the hat or you can paint it if you wish.
 The marker gave Chilly’s top hat the nice weathered look I was going for.
 I didn’t want it to be too shiny.

-Dab a small stream of glue around the edges of the hat and dip into the Epsom salts to create rings of ice on the hat.
+Dab a small stream of glue around the edges of the hat and dip it into the Epsom salts to create rings of ice on the hat.

 HOW TO MAKE A SCARF FOR YOUR SNOWMAN ORNAMENT

 I recently upcycled some plaid button-up shirts into envelope pillow covers.
 I saved all the scraps.
 Is that hoarding or being frugal?
 I’m going to say it’s being frugal because that’s where Chilly’s cute little plaid scarf came from.

 I cut a piece from one of the plaid shirt scraps the size I wanted and tied it around his neck.